Session a4: Species range maps

 Test it yourself

 For many applications in macroecology, we need to rasterise the polygons.
 The problem is that it is unclear at which spatial resolution the range maps accurately represent species occurrences.
-Hurlbert and Jetz (2007) and Jetz, McPherson, and Guralnick (2012) define the minimum spatial resolution as 100-200km (1-2°), although also resolutions of 50km (0.5°) and finer have been used (Krosby et al. 2015; Zurell et al. 2018).
+Hurlbert and Jetz (2007) and Jetz, McPherson, and Guralnick (2012) define the minimum spatial resolution as 100-200km (1-2°), although also resolutions of 50km (0.5°) have been used (Krosby et al. 2015; Zurell et al. 2018).

 terra